sinaru/kamisaku/README.md

 ![Kamisaku](kamisaku.png)

-See [examples](/examples) directory for sample generated PDF files based of [templates](/lib/templates).

 ## Templates

-For a list of templates availble for PDF generation, check the [examples](/examples) directory where each directory name is a template name.
+For a list of templates available for PDF generation, check the [examples](/examples) directory where each directory name is a template name.

+The templates are simple ERB files.
+You can find the templates in [`/lib/templates`](/lib/templates).

+## Example YAML files

+Each type of document (e.g., resume) has its own schema based of YAML.
+There are example YAML files for the schemas for each document type in `/lib/schemas`.
+For example, for resume, see [`/lib/resume/example.yml`](/lib/resume/example.yml).
+You can use them to try the PDF generation.

 ## Installation